prathmeshbagul03/FDS_lab/README.md

 # FDS_lab
-here,i will proivde you the fundamentals of data structure LAB programs for reference
+here,i will provide you the fundamentals of data structure LAB programs for reference